Lisou12/Personal-dataset-project/README.md

 This project is on the voting data of the last French legislative elections, in 2024.

 # Motivation
-The subject of voting in legislative elections is relevant because the French political situation is currently unstable, and the probability of the National Assembly being dissolved, which would lead to new legislative elections, is high.
+The political situation in France is currently characterized by instability and uncertainty, marked by the persistent risk of National Assembly dissolution and the subsequent necessity of new legislative elections.
-Questions:
+Therefore, I choose to analyze the data of the previous egislative election of 2024.
+This projct adresses two core questions:
-- What is the voter turnout for the 2024 French legislative elections?
+- What was the overall voter turnout, and how does this rate vary across different departments?
-- Does the type of vote vary by department based on the number of people registered?
+- To what extent are the rates of specific voting behaviors independent of the absolute size of the electoral body across all departments?

 # Data Process
 This data comes from the website data.gouv.fr.